Hi friend and Welcome!!

 A crisp sounding pair of headphones with a tight clamping force and a piercing treble range (at first).
 The sound really opens up with high quality source files and some burn in time.
 They prove to be pretty versatile with different genres and overall provide a nice level of detail and clarity.

-I would definitely consider these some of the best headphones under $100.
+I would definitely consider these some of the best headphones for the price.
 There isn’t really anything I don’t like like about them.
 If you’re looking for something strictly to mix at around this price range, I wouldn’t go with these first, but I would consider them.
-For mixing in order @ $100 and below:
+For mixing in order the entry level:

 For general listening closed back cans at this price range, I love the M40x’s.
 So I would recommend them in either instance, but for mixing there are some options to consider that are above the M40x.